 - Backstory – journey to now

-When you say you have an MFA from Rhode Island School of Design, the unspoken reply is, “So what?”
-If you tell me going to RISD was a lifelong ambition growing up because your favorite artist, Jenny Holzer, is a graduate, you gain my interest.
+When you say you have an MFA from Rhode Island School of Design (RISD), the unspoken reply is, “So what?”
+But If you tell me going to RISD was a lifelong ambition growing up because your favorite artist, Jenny Holzer, is a graduate, you gain my interest.

 You’ve Got More Storytelling Pizazz Than You Think

-Backstories Are Part of the Arc of Storytelling
+Backstories Are the Arc of Storytelling

-Storytelling about Your Art Creates Proud, Fun Moments
+How Artist’s Storytelling Creates Proud, Fun Moments

-“It is only by deduction, by elimination, by emphasis, that we get at the real meaning of things.”
-Georgia O’Keeffe
+It is only by deduction, by elimination, by emphasis, that we get at the real meaning of things.— Georgia O’Keeffe

-“As an artist, your stories create a conversation for you when you aren’t there.”
-Barney Davey
+As an artist, your stories create conversations about you and your art when you aren’t there.— Barney Davey

 It’s Phenomenal How Word-of-Mouth Works!